jenkins-x/terraform-aws-eks-jx/README.md

 ### Migrating to current version of module from a version prior to 3.0.0

-TODO: Verify that I have covered all of https://github.com/terraform-aws-modules/terraform-aws-eks/issues/1744#issuecomment-1027359982

 If you already have created an EKS cluster using a pre 3.0.0 version of this module there is unfortunately no easy way to upgrade without recreating the cluster.
 If you already create the cluster in some other way and now set